Suspect in Half Moon Bay farm killings faces 7 murder counts

 The two were roommates and worked at a restaurant, and the man, identified as Jingjiu Wang, filed a temporary restraining order against Zhao that was granted but is no longer in effect.
 Wang could not be immediately reached, the Chronicle reported.

+Zhao is from China and has lived in the United States for at least a dozen years, Wagstaffe said.
+He had legal paperwork to live in the country at one time and investigators were determining whether it was still valid, Wagstaffe said.
+They were also looking into his prior contact with law enforcement.

-The shootings occurred at California Terra Garden, previously known as Mountain Mushroom Farm, and nearby Concord Farms.
+The shootings broke out at California Terra Garden, previously known as Mountain Mushroom Farm, and nearby Concord Farms.

+The majority of farmworkers in the area are Latinos but the Mountain Mushroom Farm was one of the few that employed Asian workers, said Belinda Hernandez, executive director of ALAS, a farmworker advocacy group based in Half Moon Bay.
+She said that mushroom farms offer the benefit of year-round work.

 David Oates, a California Terra Garden spokesperson, said that he did not know how long Zhao worked there and that he was one of 35 employees who had stayed when ownership changed.
-Oates declined to provide details of the four slain workers.

-Concord Farms owner Aaron Tung said in a statement that the farm was waiting for more information before it could comment.
+He declined to comment further Wednesday, saying he would defer to law enforcement.
+And Aaron Tung, part owner of Concord Farms, did not respond Wednesday to a request for additional comment.

 Half Moon Bay is a small, laid-back, coastal and agricultural city about 30 miles (50 kilometers) south of San Francisco.
 Its sweeping views of the Pacific Ocean make it a popular spot for hikers and tourists, who flock there to surf and for an annual giant pumpkin festival.